 You need to prepare your yard before the vehicle arrives.
 A designated stripping spot should be made each time a new vehicle arrives.
 This should behind a secure fence or wall and within your confines of your yard that is secure from the street.

 Ensure your staff are properly trained in stripping the parts, too many times careless actions lead to parts getting unnecessarily damaged.
-Ensure the correct tools and overalls are available for them to use.
+Ensure the correct power tools and overalls are available for them to use.
 Assign each stripper to a different categories of parts. e.g. Let one stripper start with the body parts e.g. headlamps, tail lamps and bumpers and another on engine parts.
 In this way this should reduce parts from getting dirty from engine oil, etc.

 Once the parts are stripped make sure they are cleaned before being tagged and then stored.
 For engine parts that are subject to oil leaks.
 You can use a little bit of petrol to help clean the oil and grime off.
 For body parts you can use sunlight liquid and a cloth.
 Make sure your cloth doesn’t have any dirt or sand as this can scratch surfaces.